mckent05/Habari_EmailDashboard/README.md

 Optional isStarred param → reduces unnecessary backend filtering when not needed.

-Assumptions
+# Assumptions

 API is capable of handling queries with page, limit, search, filter, and isStarred.

-Backend handles filtering and searching efficiently (e.g., via indexed DB queries).
+The backend handles filtering and searching efficiently (e.g., via indexed database queries).

 Emails dataset can be large, so pagination is necessary.